My name is Kate Lay and I am the School Health Nurse for Oxford Spires Academy. I am employed by Oxford Health NHS Foundation Trust.

 School Health Nurses work closely with teaching staff and pastoral staff to provide support and guidance to students, to help them make healthy lifestyle choices.
+I am a Qualified Specialist Community Public Health Nurse, with particular interest and expertise in supporting children and young people’s health needs within the school setting.

 The School Health Nurse works in partnership with school staff to deliver the Healthy Child Programme to offer young people evidence based preventative health care.
 Research identifies improving emotional and physical health can improve academic achievement, wellbeing and life chances.